yevhen/Nake/README.md

 using System.Text;                  //
 using System.Collections.Generic;   //

-using System.IO.Path;               //    C# V6 "using static members" feature
-using System.Console;               //      will make you scripts more terse
+using static System.IO.Path;        //    C# V6 "using static members" feature using static System.Console;        //      will make you scripts more terse

 WriteLine("Are you ready?
 Y/N:");   //      any code you put on the script level if (ReadLine() == "N")              //  will run before any of the tasks are executed